-- Political science professor at Dayton University
+- Associate professor of political science at Dayton University

-Much of Ensalaco's teaching before 9/11 centered on Latin America.
-But following the attacks, he focused his efforts heavily on a class called “Political Violence,” and on a seminar course titled “Human Rights and Terror.”
-Of the former, Ensalaco said, "I'd like our students to understand the historical context of the attitudes that caused the attacks.
-If the students understand the complexities involved, perhaps they'll avoid the conception that all people of Islam or all Arabs are terrorists.”
+Much of Ensalaco's teaching prior to 9/11 centered on Latin America.
+But following the attacks, he focused his efforts more heavily on a class called “Political Violence,” and on a seminar course titled “Human Rights and Terror.”
+Of the former, Ensalaco said: “I see that our students are angry and hurt about what happened in New York and Washington [on 9/11], and as important as it is for us to promote learning here at the University, I think it's also important to promote tolerance.”
+“I'd like our students to understand the historical context of the attitudes that caused the attacks,” he added.
+“If the students understand the complexities involved, perhaps they'll avoid the conception that all people of Islam or all Arabs are terrorists.”